Pacific Harbour maintenance dredging, Bribie Island

 During the dredging campaign, residents may notice temporary impacts as detailed:

-Park and boat ramp temporary closures
+Boat ramp temporary closures

 No local boat ramps or boating facilities will be permanently closed for the duration of the dredging.